A hackathon is an event where groups of people can get together and

 Once you reach your 100 hours of work, we'll cover the cost of your

 airfare or transport to Boston up to $400!
-In addition, we'll cover up
+(If the price of your

-to $40 worth of transport to and from the airport.
+remainder to you!)
+We'll also cover the cost of transport to and from

 Yep!
 To make sure the event is safe, we'll be staying overnight at the